How Storytelling Can Crush Your Authority

 Commiserating crushes your authority.
 Empathizing establishes your authority.

 Storytelling is a tricky thing.
 It can be a powerful tool to connect with the people who need you the most.
-But keep in mind that there are formulas and strategies to follow when using story to grow your business.
+But keep in mind that there are formulas and copywriting strategies to follow when using story to grow your business.